423S25/repo5/README.md

 7. tag someone for a review (probably not necessary for smaller changes)
 8. once someone approves, merge it

-Full Developer documentation can be found here: (https://github.com/423S25/project5).
+Full Developer documentation can be found [here](https://github.com/423S25/project5).

 # Maintainers